SamuelAngarita/ai-video-creator/README.md

 ### Step 4: Set Up Your API Key
 **On Windows:**
-1. Double-click `setup.bat` in the project folder
+1. Double-click `setup-env.bat` in the project folder
 2. Paste your API key when asked
 3. Press Enter